TCO Guide to New Orleans

 French Quarter

-Back on Jackson Square, you can almost hear the ghosts talking.
-The St. Louis Cathedral or as it’s formally know – the Cathedral-Basilica of St. Louis King of France – is the oldest Catholic cathedral in continual use in the U.S. The Pontalba Buildings on the opposite side of the square, are also are considered to be some of the oldest continulously-rented apartments in the country.
+After dinner, make your way back across Canal St. to Jackson Square, where you can almost hear the ghosts conversing.
+The St. Louis Cathedral or as it’s formally known – the Cathedral-Basilica of St. Louis King of France – is the oldest Catholic cathedral in continual use in the US.
+The Pontalba Buildings on the opposite side of the square are also are considered to be some of the oldest continuously-rented apartments in the country.
 The square is not only the heart of New Orleans, but one of the most important historical sites in the United States.

 Jackson Square itself was constructed to resemble the Place des Vosges of Paris.
-Baroness Micaela Almonester Pontalba built the four-story red-brick buildings at a cost of $300,00 – an unimaginably extravagant sum at the time.
-Baroness Pontalba, who inherited a sizeable fortune, is best-known for surviving an attack by her greedy father-in-law, who was hoping to inherit her money.
+Baroness Micaela Almonester Pontalba built the four-story red-brick buildings at a cost of $300,000 – an unimaginably extravagant sum at the time.
+The Baroness, who inherited a sizable fortune, is also known for surviving an attack by her greedy father-in-law, who was hoping to inherit her money.
 Baron de Pontalba shot Micaela four times at close range.
 Fortunately, the Pontalba Buildings have proved to be just as resillient and enduring as their creator.
 A perfect metaphor for a city that has also become a symbol for survival.